-3) Thoracic Spine Stiffness
+3) Thoracic Spine (mid-back) Stiffness

 We’re all getting a bit stiffer as we sit hunched over our laptops for hours on end.
 What many people don’t realize is that in order to reach up over our heads we need good mobility from our spine and rib cage.
-If they are stiff we have no choice but to require the shoulder to move more than it is meant to – eventually leading to pain.
+If they are stiff we have no choice but to require the shoulder to move more than it is meant to – eventually leading to overuse and pain.

 4) Rotator Cuff Tendinitis / Tendinosis

 This is essentially a breakdown of the rotator cuff tendons that are deep inside your shoulder.
-It can caused by repetitive movements, maintaining the shoulder in a position where they are pinched (such as sleeping on your arm), poor shoulder mechanics (see above) as well as other general health factors that effect the resiliency of your soft tissues.
+It can be caused by repetitive movements, maintaining the shoulder in a position where they are pinched (such as sleeping on your arm), poor shoulder mechanics (see above) as well as other general health factors that affect the resiliency of your soft tissues.

 5) Referred Pain

 Many patients come to our physiotherapy clinics with “shoulder pain” that after a comprehensive assessment turns out to be pain referred from their neck.
-It is important to be working with a registered physiotherapist who can recognize and understands this link and who can then apply the correct treatment.
+It is important to be working with a registered physiotherapist who can recognize and understand this link and who can then apply the correct treatment.

 At Cornerstone Physiotherapy in Toronto, North York, and Burlington, our physiotherapists bring patients through a complete shoulder examination.
 By the end of our assessment you can rest assured that your random shoulder pain will no longer seem random, and you’ll have a great plan to get back to living pain-free.